alban-read/modula-2/README.md

 (x86 and ansi C) there were many backends available commercially; back in the day.

-The XDS compilers are written in modula-2 oberon-2 and x86 asm.
+The XDS compilers are written in modula-2, oberon-2, C and x86 asm.

 The versions of the source languages are modula-2 ISO10514 and oberon-2.

-modula-2 is imperative procedural modular structured; oberon is similar; more minimal with simple object orientation extensions.
+modula-2 is an imperative procedural modular structured language in the pascal family; oberon is similar, smaller; even more minimal with simple object orientation extensions.

 The XDS compilers will compile a project that contains modules written in both languages.